sercante-llc/campaign-influence-starter-pack/README.md

 > This sample application is designed to run on Salesforce Platform.

-> This package is designed to both run independently (in a self contained scratch org) as well as be deployed to a Sandbox.
+> This package is designed to both run independently (in a self contained scratch org) as well as be directly deployed to an existing org (Sandbox or Production).

 ## Table of contents